bch0w/simutils/seisflows/tutorial/README.txt

     $ ssh -X w-mauivlab01.maui.nesi.org.nz

 (2) We will use my pre-built Conda environment to run SeisFlows3.
+We first need to load the Anaconda module on slurm.

+    $ module load Anaconda3/5.2.0-GCC-7.1.0
-    $ source activate /nesi/project/gns03247/PyPackages/conda_envs/seisflows
+    $ source activate /nesi/project/nesi00263/PyPackages/conda_envs/seisflows

 NOTE: You can also create your own conda environment using the text file provided which lists all the packages in my environment.